 Proof of English proficiency

-It is important that you know English and successfully demonstrate this by taking any of the accepted English language tests.
+You should be able to successfully demonstrate that you know English by taking any of the accepted English language tests.
 Needless to say, you should be able to read, write, speak and understand English as it will be the medium of instruction in your university in the UK.
-IELTS is accepted by all universities and colleges in the UK.
+IELTS test scores are accepted by universities and colleges in the UK.
 Universities will have a set IELTS score requirement.
 Make sure you meet this.

 There are more than 80 IELTS test centres in India.
 With a valid ID, you’ll be able to register for a test.
-Goa, Chennai, Trivandrum, Calicut, Coimbatore etc. have rest centres.
+Goa, Chennai, Trivandrum, Calicut and Coimbatore are some of the cities that have IELTS test centres.
 You can choose the test centre that is closest to you.
-The cost of the test is around 15,000 INR.
+The cost of the test is around 18,000 INR.

-Once you apply for the online, you’ll be paying a fee.
-A payment confirmation should be included along with the documents to be submitted.
+Once you make an online visa application, you’ll pay a fee.
+The payment confirmation should be included along with the documents to be submitted.

 Read more on procedures for submitting documents

 Once you have all your documents ready, you can fill in the visa application online.
-If you had travelled elsewhere before, have the travel history handy.
+If you have travelled elsewhere before, have your travel history handy.
 You have the option to save the form and come back to it later, if required.

-The total IHS depends on a couple of factors.
-However, it will be around INR 48000 for every year of your stay in the UK.
+This is added to your visa fee.
+The total IHS depends on a couple of factors, such as the duration of your visa.
+The fee is £776 (approx. INR 91,000) per year of your stay, and the same applies to each of the dependents you are bringing with you.
 You will need an HIS reference number to complete your visa application.

-The next step after filling the UK student visa application and paying the fee, would be to book an appointment with VFS Global for your visa interview.
+The next step after filling out the UK student visa application and paying the fee would be to book an appointment with VFS Global for your visa interview.
 You will be asked to register first.
-VFS Global or the Visa Facilitation Services Global is the organisation that processes your visa.
+VFS Global, or the Visa Facilitation Services Global, is the organisation that processes your visa.

 Once you register with VFS Global, you will have the option to upload all your documents online.
 If you would prefer help with this, you can opt for the professional service offered by VFS.
 INR 1000 is charged for this service.
 VFS also offers premium packages to speed up your visa application process.